 Ever since I entered the village, I have been curious about the pub.
 I wonder if it makes any case of Daresbury’s famous son.
 It doesn’t.
 Except for a chalk board announcing the Cheshire Cat beer, and a tap from which you can get a Mad Hatter ale, the person who decorated the Ring O’ Bells seems to have been completely oblivious to Lewis Carroll or Alice.
 This could be any nondescript pub in any village of England, with its faux-Victorian wallpaper and its Sunday roast special.
 The locals are sharing stouts and trying to get their dogs to lie on the wooden floors.
 Nothing much to see there; it screams of a missed opportunity.

-Contrarily to what Will Brooker wrote in 2002 (Idem: 319), the village finally seems to have embraced its literary heritage.
+Contrarily to what Will Brooker wrote in 2002 (Idem: 319), and except for the pub, the village finally seems to have embraced its literary heritage.
 From house numbers decorated with motifs loosely borrowed from the Tenniel illustrations to the welcome sign of the village that proudly brandishes the Cheshire Cat’s head, Lewis Carroll certainly has become a tourist attraction in Daresbury.
-Even the posters and the banners that the inhabitants have hung to protest the potential removal of the village’s special greenbelt status show the White Rabbit.
+Even the posters and the banners that the inhabitants have hung to protest the potential removal of the village’s special greenbelt status show Tenniel’s White Rabbit.

 All in all, it has been a charming day.
-It probably wasn’t a transcendental experience, but it was at least a little meaningful.
+It probably wasn’t a transcendental experience, but it was meaningful.

 I am left with a feeling of contentment as Daresbury gets further away in the rear view mirror; there is nothing tacky about the displays at the Lewis Carroll Centre, the church looks like a church, and the old parsonage is a peaceful place removed from the herds of tourists.
-It is all quiet and nice; it is peaceful history, far from the agitation and the crowds of theme park-like touristic landmarks, though it has certainly lost the charm of adventure a visitor looking for it fifteen years ago might have experienced.
+It is all quiet and nice; it is peaceful history, far from the agitation and the crowds of theme park-like touristic landmarks, though it has certainly lost the charm of adventure which visitors might have experienced fifteen years ago.
 Life goes on, and so does Carroll’s legacy.